 The key thing about sailing a 30 is to have the right amount of sail up, and to keep the boat balanced.
-There are two big reefs in the mainsail, and we carry three head-sails, varying from a #1 genoa with an enormous overlap (mostly for racing), down to a #3 jib with no overlap.
+There are three reefs in the mainsail, and we carry three head-sails, varying from a #1 genoa with an enormous overlap (mostly for racing), down to a #3 jib with no overlap.
 Anything much beyond force 5 needs a reefed mainsail and a smaller foresail.

 There’s a video showing us sailing here: https://www.flickr.com/photos/89265154@N00/16167359990/